Dates of course:

-Over the first two days, you will focus on French - a language you already study at A-level (or can speak to an equivalent level).
-There will be sessions to hone your language skills as well as lectures and discussions introducing you to an exciting array of topics in literature, culture, or linguistics, from the early modern period to the present day.
+Over the first two days, you will focus on French – a language you already study at A-level (or can speak to an equivalent level).
+There will be sessions to hone your language skills as well as lectures and discussions introducing you to an exciting array of topics in literature, culture, or linguistics, from the medieval period to the present day.

 Our aim is to give you a taste of what it is really like to study Modern Languages at Oxford, and to give you a sense of the breadth of our courses – including several of the languages you can study here as a beginner.